Dental Implants vs Mini Implants

 Many people at one time or another lose a tooth and wonder what the best method of restoration will be for their missing tooth.
 In years past, a bridge or partial denture may have been the only solution.
 These did nothing to protect the underlying jaw bone from deterioration and could even affect the health of your surrounding teeth.
 We at ImplantWide in Schaumburg, IL are proud to offer our patients two of the most exciting advances in modern dental technology: dental implants and mini implants.

 A traditional dental implant is a post or screw measuring about 4-5mm in diameter.
 The implant is surgically placed into the jawbone in a safe and comfortable procedure.
-A crown or bridge, depending on the number of teeth to be replaced, is then fixed to the implant.
+A dental crown or bridge, depending on the number of teeth to be replaced, is then fixed to the implant.
 Regular dental implants are often recommended for back teeth, or molars because of their size.
 The restoration will blend seamlessly into your smile and feel and behave just like your natural teeth.
 You’ll be able to chew, speak, and care for your implant confidently.
 Best of all, the implant is made of titanium, which will fuse to and ultimately strengthen your jawbone.
 Implants can last many years and for some patients may last a lifetime.

 Regular implants, however, may not be possible for some patients due to jawbone loss or cost.
 If a patient has been missing teeth for some time and they have already experienced some loss of jawbone density, there may not be an adequate structure to hold such a large implant.
 For some patients, the cost of regular implants may be prohibitive.